symbolicdata/symbolicdata.github.io/BIB.Ontology.markdown

 #### Changes

--   References to external bib databases (Andreas, 2013-07-30, to be aligned and moved from the workbench to rc-1)
+-   References to external bib databases (Andreas, 2013-08-23)
 -   Changed prefix to dct: (HGG, 2013-07-31)
 -   Update to [dcterms](http://dublincore.org/documents/dcmi-terms) ontology (Andreas, 2013-02-25)

 To be discussed:

--   Which foreign bib reference?
+-   Which foreign bib references to store?
 Is there any value in [doi's](http://www.doi.org)?
+How citeseer doi's are related to all that?
 -   What's about [PND](http://de.wikipedia.org/wiki/Personennamendatei)?